Olympiapark (Munich): Olympic Ice Sports Center

 The Olympic Icestadion was built from April 1965 by the plans of Rolf Schütze and opened on 12 February 1967 with the ice hockey game between FC Bayern Munich and SC Riessersee.
-After using it for the 1969 World Table Tennis Championships, the Icestadion was used for the Olympic Summer games 1972 for the Boxsports.
+After using it for the 1969 World Table Tennis Championships, the Icestadion was used for the Olympic Summer games 1972 for boxing.
 The stadium has a capacity for 6,142 visitors and is used for the games of the team of EHC Red Bull München at the Deutsche Eishockey Liga.

-On the left site of the Icestadion stands an open air ice skating rink.
-In 1980 it was decided to build a roof over the open air rink in order to have it operational during the whole year independent of the weather conditions.
+On the left site of the Icestadion stands an open-air ice-skating rink.
+In 1980 it was decided to build a roof over the open-air rink in order to have it operational during the whole year independent of the weather conditions.
 The German architectural firm Ackermann und Partner designed an elegant light-weight tensile structure spanning 100 meters length-wise.
 The building was completed in 1983.
-In 2004 the ice skating rink was closed and is now used to play Indoorsoccer.
+In 2004 the ice-skating rink was closed and is now used to play indoor soccer.